SVGS: Enhancing Gaussian Splatting Using Primitives with Spatially Varying Colors: Introduction

 \section{Introduction}

 Novel-view synthesis (NVS) has always been an important task in computer graphics and computer vision, with various applications in robotics, AR/VR, and autonomous driving.
-Compared with neural radiance fields (NeRF)~\cite{mildenhall2021nerf}-based methods, recent Gaussian splatting methods~\cite{3dgs,2dgs} directly reconstruct 3D scenes by splatting explicit Gaussian primitives like ellipsoids~\cite{3dgs} or surfels~\cite{2dgs}, achieving significant progress in novel view synthesis and geometric reconstruction.
+Compared with neural radiance fields (NeRF)~\cite{mildenhall2021nerf}-based methods, recent Gaussian splatting methods~\cite{3dgs,2dgs, xu2024texture, huang2024textured, chao2024textured,fan2025lightgaussian, fang2024mini, lee2024compact, mallick2024taming} directly reconstruct 3D scenes by splatting explicit Gaussian primitives like ellipsoids~\cite{3dgs} or surfels~\cite{2dgs}, achieving significant progress in novel view synthesis and geometric reconstruction.

 Though impressive NVS quality has been achieved by these Gaussian splatting-based methods, these methods are ineffective and non-compact in representing a complex scene.
 In these methods, the input images are fitted by splatting a set of Gaussian primitives.
 Each primitive only has a single view-dependent color and an opacity to represent the appearance and geometry of the scene.
 However, when the scene has complex geometry and appearance, these methods have to create a large number of these simple Gaussians to approximate the spatially varying opacity and textures on the scene, which leads to a huge waste of Gaussians.
-An example is shown in the right bottom of Fig.~\ref{fig:teaser}, where our target is to fit a round plane with four different colors, while the original 2DGS~\cite{2dgs} or 3DGS~\cite{3dgs} all fail to reconstruct the colors and opacity of this simple shape by using one Gaussian primitive.